-Moving your guest communication off email and onto text or instant SMS webchat is the way to stay ahead of bad reviews and get instant feedback from them without having to monitor a guest messaging platform.
+Moving your guest communication off email and onto text or instant Text Webchat is the way to stay ahead of bad reviews and get instant feedback from them without having to monitor a guest messaging platform.

 But relying on text messaging for vacation rentals also creates more work for you during their stay.

 You can automate your SMS messages by creating pre-written templates that let you address recurring guest concerns, and using a guest communication tool like RueBaRue makes that easier.

 Here are a few of the automated text templates we recommend creating:

 - A booking confirmation template covering payment confirmation, dates, check-in and check-out instructions, and cancellation terms.

 - A pre-arrival template that includes directions, parking information, and the address.

 - A post-arrival template checking to see if there’s anything else they might need during their stay.